 Hit & Run Expungement

 The process to obtain this remedy requires a specific petition filed with the court along with a proof of service to be served on the prosecuting agency.
 An expungement is brought under PC 1203.4 which permits the court to withdraw its finding of guilt, and dismiss the case thereafter.
 However, you must be fully completed with your probation period and paid all outstanding fines.
 In addition, an expungement will not have any impact on your DMV record.
 Most individuals obtain this remedy because it carries substantial benefits for those applying for work in the private sector.
 Contact us for more information about expunging your record.

-If you’ve been arrested, charged, or are under investigation for hit and run under VC 20002(a), contact an Orange County criminal defense attorney at the Law Offices of John D. Rogers for a free confidential consultation.
-Our office represents those standing accused of hit & run in Orange County, Los Angeles, Ventura, San Diego, San Bernardino, and Riverside counties.
+If you’ve been arrested, charged, or are under investigation for hit and run under VC 20002(a), contact an Newport Beach criminal defense attorney at the Law Offices of John D. Rogers for a free confidential consultation.
+Our office represents those standing accused of hit & run in Newport Beach, Orange County, Los Angeles, Ventura, San Diego, San Bernardino, and Riverside counties.